 11. Aids in Calcification

 Being rich in vitamin K, spinach aids in calcification.
-This is because this vitamin is a crucial component of the process called carboxylation which produces the matrix Gla protein.
+This is because this vitamin is a crucial part of the process called carboxylation which produces the matrix Gla protein.
 This directly prevents calcium from forming in tissue, thus fighting atherosclerosis, cardiovascular disease and stroke.

 12. Boosts Immunity

-Vitamin A in spinach protects and strengthens the entry points into the human body, such as mucous membranes, respiratory, urinary and intestinal tracts besides being a key component of the white blood cells that fight infection.
+Vitamin A in spinach protects and strengthens the entry points into the human body, such as mucous membranes, respiratory, urinary and intestinal tracts besides being a key part of the white blood cells that fight infection.
 One cup of spinach gives you much as 337% of the RDA of vitamin A.

 13. Prevents Anaemia